Charlotte Partridge: Personal life

-Partridge and Frink met at Downer College in 1915 where they were both teaching at the time.
-In 1920 they opened the Layton School of Art and were co-directors of the school while continuing to teach at Downer until 1922.
-They co-directed the Layton School of Art together for 34 years until they were asked to step down from their positions.
-Partridge once said, "Miss Frink is the head and I am the feet of the school."
+Partridge met fellow teacher Miriam Frink at Downer College in 1915.
+Frink was born on August 4, 1892, in Elkhart, Indiana, and had joined the school's faculty a year prior.
+In 1920, they jointly opened the Layton School of Art and became co-directors of the school while continuing to teach at Downer until 1922.
+They co-directed the Layton School of Art for 34 years.
+Partridge once said: "Miss Frink is the head and I am the feet of the school."

-In 1921 they rented their first apartment, and in 1930 they built a studio summer cottage in Fox Point designed by Partridge described in the local paper as one twenty-by-thirty-foot room that served as "living room, bedroom, and studio in one".
-Here they wrote their initials in wet cement of the fireplace.
-Partridge and Frink lived most of their lives in their home completed in 1938 designed by architect Harry Bogner according to sketches drawn by Partridge.
-In 1973 Partridge entered the Mequon Care Center where she died in 1975.
-After Partridge's death in February 1975 at the age of 93, Frink continued to work with Frink's niece, the researcher Susie Habenicht, whom they had hired to write a history of the Layton School of Art and their biographies (unpublished).
-After 39 years, Frink moved out of their home to live in Mequon Care Center in 1977 and died later that year at age 85.
+In 1930, Partridge and Frink built a studio summer cottage in Fox Point, designed by Partridge, where they wrote their initials in wet cement of the fireplace.
+The couple, however, lived most of their lives in a home designed by architect Harry William Bogner in 1938 according to sketches drawn by Partridge.
+In 1973, Partridge entered the Mequon Care Center.
+After her death on February 25, 1975, at the age of 92, Frink continued to work with her niece Susie Habenicht to write a history of the Layton School of Art, though it was never published.
+Frink moved out of the couple's home to live in the Mequon Care Center in 1977.
+She died on August 23 of that year, at the age of 85.